Office: 01n-17 / 04s-31

 Chromatin Biochemistry and Biophysics: Mechanisms and Regulation of Chromatin Compaction

 A general aim of our research is the unravelling of the principles and control of the packaging of DNA in the cell nucleus within the context of chromatin with emphasis to the unique telomeric chromatin.
-We are interested in understanding the electrostatic mechanisms and the molecular interactions that induce, stabilize and regulate chromatin folding and the implications of this for gene regulation.
-One central question is: How is chromatin folding and aggregation affected by posttranslational modifications that change the charge of the histone N-terminal tails.
+We are interested in understanding the molecular interactions and the (electrostatic) mechanisms that induce, stabilize and regulate chromatin folding and what are the implications of this for gene regulation.

 Some specific aims are:

-- To experimentally and theoretically investigate the folding of recombinant in vitro prepared nucleosome core particles (NCP) and well-defined chromatin in the form of nucleosome arrays and how this is affected by changes of the histone tail modifications and transcription factor binding with applications to telomeric chromatin.
+To experimentally and theoretically investigate the folding of recombinant in vitro prepared nucleosome core particles (NCP) and well-defined chromatin in the form of nucleosome arrays and how this is affected by changes of the histone tail modifications and transcription factor binding with applications to telomeric chromatin.

-These aims are realized by using a combination of molecular biology, biochemical and chemical synthesis techniques in combination with biophysical approaches such as single molecule measurements (magnetic tweezers), solid-state NMR, synchrotron x-ray diffraction (SAXS), analytical ultracentrifugation, as well as well as Electron (EM) and other microscopy methods.
-Experimental work is often performed in combination with computer modelling studies.
+These aims are realized by using a combination of molecular biology, biochemical and chemical synthesis techniques in combination with biophysical approaches such as single molecule measurements (magnetic tweezers), solid-state NMR, synchrotron x-ray diffraction (SAXS), analytical ultracentrifugation, as well as well as Electron (EM) methods.
+Experimental work is often performed in combination with our computer modelling studies.

-- Telomeric chromatin: unravelling the structural properties of telomeric chromatin and how it differs from non-telomeric chromatin.
+Telomeric chromatin: Unravelling the structural properties of the telomeric nucleosome and chromatin and how it differs from non-telomeric chromatin.
 We are part of the interdisciplinary international Telomere Dynamics Group (TDG) research programme (here).

-- Multi-scale computer modeling of electrostatic interactions in DNA, the nucleosome core particle (NCP), chromatin up to mesoscale megabase size chromosomal chromatin for an understanding of nuclear 3D architecture.
+Multi-scale computer modeling of electrostatic interactions in DNA, the nucleosome core particle (NCP), chromatin up to mesoscale megabase size chromosomal chromatin for an understanding of nuclear 3D architecture.